askari0102/Learning/Kubernetes/README.md

 <statefulset-pod>.<headless-svc>.<ns>.svc.cluster.local → stable pod identity
 ```

 **Search domains** are what make short names work — most resolv.conf has `search <ns>.svc.cluster.local svc.cluster.local cluster.local`.
 The classic trap: **`ndots:5`**.
-A name with fewer than 5 dots (e.g. `api.stripe.com` has 2) gets the search domains appended *first*, so it is tried as `api.stripe.com.prod.svc.cluster.local` and times out before the real lookup.
+A name with fewer than 5 dots (e.g. `api.stripe.com` has 2) gets the search domains appended *first*, so it is tried as `api.stripe.com.prod.svc.cluster.local` adding latency and extra queries before falling back to the original name (not a hard timeout; use a trailing dot / FQDN or tune `dnsConfig.ndots`).
 This causes real latency and puzzling failures.
 Fixes: use fully qualified domain names (FQDNs) with a trailing dot (`api.stripe.com.`), or tune `dnsConfig` per pod:

 ```yaml
 spec: